BlocProtocol/BLOC-wiki/docs/about/Contributing.md

-# Contributing to TurtleCoin
+# Contributing to BLOC

 To help contribute and improve the [BLOC](https://bloc.money) project, you can:

-* Submit pull requests, or create issues over at our GitHub Repo
+* Submit pull requests, or create issues over at our [GitHub Repo](https://github.com/furiousteam/BLOC).
-* Help make various tools (wallets, daemons etc.)
+* Help make various tools (wallets, daemons, decentralized apps around the BLOC.) checkout our[GitHub Repo](https://github.com/furiousteam/BLOC).
-* Help improve this wiki by submitting a pull request/making an issue over at it's GitHub Repo.
+* Help improve this wiki by submitting a pull request/making an issue over at it's [GitHub Repo](https://github.com/furiousteam/BLOC-wiki).

-Check the GitHub Repo for more information.

-The #bounties channel in the Discord has a (pinned) list of bounties offered to users who can help improve functionality in existing tools/make a tool which can be used.
+* Join our [Discord Channel](https://discord.gg/5Buudya) to meet developers around the BLOC